 I am so excited by this smooth, creamy, delicious cheesecake!
 There is nothing missing with it being gluten-free and sugar-free.
 The light and creamy texture is a result of combining homemade mascarpone and cream cheeses.
 The pure, very dark maple syrup along with a little maple flavoring bring an incredible and perfect flavor.
 Use the darkest maple syrup you have available.
 If you only have light maple syrup, double the maple extract for more flavor.

 The crust is made with toasted oats and pecans along with maple sugar.
 I happen to have the sugar for the first time because I wanted to try it out when I ordered maple syrup from a small maple farm in Pennsylvania.
 Maple syrup or honey may be substituted if you do not have maple sugar, but use less butter to make up for the additional liquid.
 Or, add more flour until the consistency is not too wet.
-It is fine to use regular flour and brown sugar if one can have gluten and sugar.
+It is fine to use regular flour and brown sugar if one is not avoiding gluten and sugar.

 Mascarpone cheese is amazingly easy and inexpensive to make at home.
 The easiest method I have found is to make a crème fraîche then drain it in cheesecloth overnight in the refrigerator.
 Mascarpone tends to break down if whipped at room temperature, so keep it chilled until mixing the batter.
 It really does whip smoothly even when cold, unlike cream cheese.
 While I highly recommend the mascarpone, you may use two pounds of cream cheese if you really must.
 But, increase the heavy cream to one-half cup because cream cheese is a little thicker than mascarpone.